bbc/tams/docs/adr/0045-flow-init-segments.md

 The TAMS API likely does not capture all metadata media formats may need to include in init segments.

 * Good, because it requires no changes to the API specification
+* Good, because it supports features like edit-by-reference without any modification
 * Bad, because initial research indicates this will not be possible due to missing metadata
 * Bad, because it requires a potentially complex implementation that requires in-depth knowledge of the structure of init segments and significant domain expertise
 * Bad, because extensions such as C2PA metadata may need to be re-created on ingest due to the sequence of init and media segments changing